universome/class-norm/README.md

 - For memory replay, try taking only those samples for each classifier is very certain.
 This potentially will allow to take very good images.
 Actually, we can verify (manually or automatically) if such images are really better.
 - Perceptual loss instead of MSE loss?
 - New metric for LLL: plasticity, which is how much tasks can an agent learn.
 Because some regularizations can be good, but they are too constraining for acquiring new tasks.
+- Will it be better if we sample random classes from Generator on each trianing step?
+And not classes from the current batch?